Feeds:

 Read Full Post »

 Thanks to Columbia University journalism professor Michael Schudson, who responded to my Monday post criticizing his report with Leonard Downie Jr., The Reconstruction of American Journalism.
-I will respond to his comments later but wanted to post this immediately upon receiving it:
+I responded separately to his comments:

 A response to your thoughtful post: